Assembled delegates at the men’s rights conference in London’s ExCel centre | Justice for Men and Boys

-Concepts like mansplaining, manspreading, rape culture on campuses were all used as examples of how feminism and women’s rights have supposedly 'gone too far'.
+Concepts like mansplaining, manspreading, and rape culture on campuses were all used as examples of how feminism and women’s rights have supposedly ‘gone too far’.

 When we talk about the backlash against feminism or women’s rights, men’s rights activists – or MRAs, as they call themselves – are a movement that we think needs serious and critical attention.

-I wrote a dispatch on the conference for 50.50 and promptly received torrents of abuse – as the conference organiser emailed all attendees urging them to troll me in the comments section of our website.
+I wrote a dispatch on the conference for 50.50 and promptly received torrents of abuse – the conference organiser emailed all attendees urging them to troll me in the comments section of our website.

-There has been some extreme cherry-picking of the article, and claims of misrepresentation as I wrote how, when I walked into the room before the conference began, I was briefly the only woman in a room full of white men.
+There has been some extreme cherry-picking of the article, and claims of misrepresentation.
+I wrote how, when I walked into the room before the conference began, I was briefly the only woman in a room full of white men.
 It was worth mentioning, because it was the first thing I noticed as I entered, and it was quite intimidating.
 I did not say there were no women in the movement – there are – and at the conference there were a tiny handful of non-white attendees, including a speaker from the Indian men’s rights movement.

 At the conference I spoke to a woman named Karen Straughan, who I really tried to understand in a lengthy interview where she talked about women’s privilege and why she’s never identified as a feminist herself.

-Karen is a revered figure within the movement – and is loved for being, quote: “the most famous anti-feminist in the world.”
+Karen is a revered figure within the movement, and is loved for being – quote: “the most famous anti-feminist in the world”.